drupalprojects/views_bulk_operations/README.txt

   - label: Action label (required),
   - type: Entity type for the action, if left empty, action will be applicable to all entity types (required),
-  - configurable: If set to TRUE, action configuration step will be enabled (default: FALSE),
   - confirm: If set to TRUE and the next parameter is empty, the module default confirmation form will be used (default: FALSE),
   - confirm_form_route_name: Route name of the action confirmation form.